 FILE A GRADE APPEAL

 Students who wish to appeal a final grade received in a course may file a grade appeal under the Law Center’s Grade Review and Appeal Policy using the link below.
 Under this policy, the grade will be reviewed by the Law Center's Grade Appeal Board.
 Grade appeals must be filed within 30 calendar days after the beginning of classes in the semester immediately following the semester in which the appealed grade was received, excluding summer sessions.
 Absent extenuating circumstances preventing you from timely filing an appeal, grade appeals filed after this deadline will not be considered by the Grade Appeal Board.
 Waiting for the professor to change your grade does not constitute extenuating circumstances preventing you from timely filing an appeal.
 Please click on the link below to file a grade appeal.
 (Please note that grade appeals may only be addressed through the grade appeal procedure.
 Grade appeals will not be addressed by filing a student grievance.)
-The full Grade Appeal Policy may be found at this link.
+The full Grade Appeal Policy may be found below.

 FILE A CHARACTER AND FITNESS SUPPLEMENT